illyabusigin/configurator/README.md

 ## What is Configurator?

-Configurator is an configuration solution built on top of [Viper](https://github.com/spf13/viper).
-It was designed to be as ridiculously easy to use.
+Configurator is an application configuration solution built on top of [Viper](https://github.com/spf13/viper).
+It was designed to be as easy to use as possible.
 Since Configurator is built on top of Viper it supports:

 * setting defaults
 * reading from JSON, TOML, YAML and HCL config files